Using Maximum Entry-Wise Deviation to Test the Goodness-of-Fit for Stochastic Block Models: Simulation studies

 \section{Simulation studies}

 In this section, we carry out extensive simulation studies to evaluate the performance of the proposed test statistic.
-We consider both the stochastic block model and the degree-corrected stochastic block model.
-In the stochastic block model setting, spectral clustering is used to obtain the community labels, whereas in the degree-corrected stochastic block model setting, the SCORE algorithm \citep{Jin:2015} is employed.
-In the stochastic block model, we consider the test statistic $T_{n}=L_{n}^2(k_0,\sigma_0)-2\log(2k_0n)+\log\log(2k_0n)$, and in the degree-corrected stochastic block model, we consider test statistics $T_{ni}=L_{ni}^2(k_0,\sigma_0)-2\log(2k_0n)+\log\log(2k_0n)$, where $i=1,2,3$.
-In our comparative simulation studies, \cite{Lei:2016}, \cite{Karwa:Pati:Petrovic:Solus:Alexeev:Raic:Wilburne:Williams:Yan:2016} and our method are all implemented in R \footnote{We obtained the code for \cite{Lei:2016} from the author's website and implemented the code for \cite{Karwa:Pati:Petrovic:Solus:Alexeev:Raic:Wilburne:Williams:Yan:2016} by ourselves following the algorithm proposed in the paper.}.
-All examples were run on a MacBook Pro with 2.26 GHz Intel Core 2 Duo processor.
+We consider both the stochastic block model and the degree-corrected stochastic block model. {In the stochastic block model setting, the majority voting algorithm in \cite{Gao:Ma:Zhang:Zhou:2017}, initialized by spectral clustering is used to obtain the community membership, whereas in the degree-corrected stochastic block model setting, the regularized spherical spectral clustering algorithm in \cite{Lei:Rinaldo:2015} is employed.
+For the stochastic block model, we consider the test statistic $T_{n}=L_{n}^2(k_0,\sigma_0)-2\log(2k_0n)+\log\log(2k_0n)$, and the augmented test statistic $T^+_{n}$ proposed in Section \ref{sec:augment}.
+For the degree-corrected stochastic block model, we consider $T_{n2}=L_{n2}^2(k_0,\sigma_0)-2\log(2k_0n)+\log\log(2k_0n)$, and the augmented test statistic $T^+_{n2}$ proposed in Section \ref{sec:augmentdcsbm}.} In our comparative simulation studies, \cite{Lei:2016}, \cite{Karwa:Pati:Petrovic:Solus:Alexeev:Raic:Wilburne:Williams:Yan:2016} and our method are all implemented in R\footnote{We obtained the code for \cite{Lei:2016} from the author's website and implemented the code for \cite{Karwa:Pati:Petrovic:Solus:Alexeev:Raic:Wilburne:Williams:Yan:2016} by ourselves following the algorithm proposed in the article.}.

-\textbf{Simulation 1.
-Empirical distribution of $T_n$ under the stochastic block model.} In the stochastic block model setting, we first examine how well the Gumbel limiting distribution approximates the empirical distribution of the test statistic $T_n$.
-We set $n=500$ and $k=k_0=3$ with $\pi_1=\pi_2=\pi_3=1/3$.
-The edge probability between communities $u$ and $v$ is $B_{uv}=0.1(1+2\times\mathbf{1}(u=v))$.
-We obtain the membership vector $\widehat{\sigma}$ using spectral clustering.
-Figure \ref{figure-a} plots the distribution of $T_{n}$ from 200 replications, and it can be seen that the empirical distribution is well approximated by the limiting distribution.